nlnzcollservices/podcast-collector/documentation/How_to_add_a_new_podcast.md

 Use python script:
 Get the records by mms via get API.
-Save them as template in “assets”, “templates” folder Delete the records by mms vie delete API.
+Save them as template in “assets”, “templates” folder Delete the records by mms via delete API or manually from GUI.

 This script is aimed to harvest podcasts' episodes based on rss feed, collect metadata, make and  update bibliographic records with enriched metadata in Exlibris Alma, prepare SIPs for Exlibris Rosetta and manage submitted episodes.
 ## Adding inforamtion to podcast dictionary